- Full Itinerary

 Join Naturalist Journeys for this highly popular Big Bend nature tour.
 Immerse yourself in the big, bold, and beautiful landscape of Big Bend National Park, home to the stunningly eroded Chisos Mountains and the elusive Colima Warbler.
 A playground of light, the rugged mountains, rolling hills, and deep canyons glow in rich red and orange hues.
-The wildlife of the Chihuahuan Desert is abundant.
+The wildlife of the Chihuahuan Desert are fascinating and abound.

 This Big Bend nature tour lets you experience the rhythm of spring bird migration, as Eastern, Western, Mexican, and Rocky Mountain birds converge — nearly 450 species, many rare or vagrant.
 Big Bend National Park also has its share of mammals, including Kangaroo Rat, skunks, Badger, and Javelina, to Mountain Lion and Black Bear.
 And of course, plentiful reptiles.